-According to Uncle Henry, Men Deliberately Surrendered First Place to the Female Sex.
+According to Unole Henry, Men Deliberately Surrendered First Place to the Female Sex.

 "I see where they are going to take the words 'obey' and 'serve' out of the marriage service entirely," commented Barney, the cigar-stand man.
 "Not that they's meant anything for some time," he added sarcastically.
 "Darned if I know what's got into the women lately.
-Before long they'll grab the pants, an' we'll be wearin' Mother Hubbards an' swapping recilock that up."
+Before long they'll grab the pants, an' we'll be wearin' Mother Hubbards an' swapping reclpes over the back fence.
+From now on I won't take off anything at night but my hat, and I'm even goin' to lock that up.'

-Henry remarked philosophically.
-"We started the whole business when we gave up our velvets an' satins an' turned bright clothes over to the female of the species.
-It was goin' against nature, Barney, an' nature never forgives.
-Look around yourself an' you'll see that the male bird is always the one with the top-knot, the long tall an' the brilliant plumage.
+"It's all our own fault," Uncle Henry remarked philosophically.
+"We started the whole business when w gave up our velvets an' satins an' turned bright clothes over to the female of the species.
+It was goin' ngainst nature, Barney, an' nature never forgives.
+Look around yourself an' you'll see that the male bird is always the one with the top-knet, the long tail an' the brilliant plumage.
 Back in the days when we ordered our business suits from the steel mill an' it took a whole herd of silkworms to turn out a simple walkin' suit for us you didn't hear anything about equal rights, did you?
-No sirree, women never peeped until we stepped out of our flery hose an' doublets an' ostrich plumes an' put on the hardboiled hat an' pin-check pants of modern civilization."-Collier's.
+No sirree, women never peeped until we stepped out of our flery hose an' doublets an' ostrich plumes an' put on the hardboiled hat an' pin-check pants of modern civilisation."-Collier's.

 Signs Rule Country Life, City Too.
 "It's gotten so you can't go where you want to around this town-or in it," complained the man.

-"What's wrong now?" asked his friend.
+"What's wrong now?" asked his out.'

-"Signs!
-Eternal signs!
-"This way out.'
 'Keep to the right.'
-'East bound traffic only.'
+'Bast bound traffic only.'
 'Use other stairs going out.'
 Then the cop stops you when you think you see a fine opening in traffic, and again you stop and go with the mob.
 "Last Saturday I went out to the country thinking that I would at least be free from the confines of traffic rules and get away from signs for one day.
 'No automobiles allowed.'
 'No trespassing.'
 'Beware of the dogs.'
 'Private property-keep out.'
 'No vehicular traffic.'
 'Keep on the paths.'
 All those signs slapped me in the face.
 More personal liberty gone."-New York Sun.